lucidlayer/traceform/traceform/README.md

 # Traceform

-Bridge your React code to the live UI—instantly find where your components render in the browser.
+Bridge your React code to the live UI, instantly find where your components render in the browser.

 ## What is Traceform?